dannywade/textual-pandas/README.md

 ## Background

 Pandas is a popular Python library for data analysis.
-One of the core components to Pandas is the DataFrame object.
+One of the core components of Pandas is the DataFrame object.
 A DataFrame is a two-dimensional data structure that represents data in rows and columns.

 Given Pandas DataFrames are tabular in nature, it makes sense to be able to render them in Textual using the DataTable widget.
+Enter the DataFrameTable widget...

 ## Installation